Cut through the hype and hyperbole.

 Contrary to the overly effusive trend reports on the healing progress, CNN showed a headline on its website July citing the French virologist Françoise Barré-Sinoussi, PhD, co-discoverer of HIV, which claimed that "developing healing is almost impossible"

 Headers are by their reductive nature, certainly due to space constraints, but perhaps even more so because journalists' efforts at attracting readers often subvert nuance or specificity in the text.
 In this case, CNN left many with the unfortunate impression as inaccurate as the notion that a cure is just around the corner that we all hope that the Barré-Sinoussi thought was lost.
 But as the interview explains, winner of the Nobel Prize claim was more pragmatic than pessimistic and articulated in his description of the extreme difficulty of eliminating all the latest infected cells in the body of HIV.
 (When referring to the success of such a feat, many scientists use a more specific terminology, a healing sterilization.
 He argued that what she called remission, in which the virus is brought to very low levels and daily kept there without medication, is a more feasible goal that others call functional cure.

 Of course there is a person who aparentemenet was cured of HIV:

 Timothy Ray Brown.

-Even Brown's case be reported for the first time, and then widely announced in 2008, a cure for HIV was the investigation of ambition of those who did not dare to pronounce his name.
-The absence of virus replication in established Chestnut body that scientists call proof of principle - in this case, that healing is possible and to shake the healing field for life.
-Most scientists did not receive scholarships and financial grants for these studies and they do not have flowed.
+Until Brown's case was first reported, and then widely announced, at 2008, a cure for HIV was the ambition to investigate those who did not dare to pronounce his name.
+The absence of virus replication in the body of the established chestnut that scientists call proof of principle - in this case, that cure is possible and shake the field of healing for life.
+More scientists have not received scholarships and scholarships for these studies and they have not flowed.

 The challenge before them is formidable.
 The main enemy viral reservoir is an amorphous body composed of cells infected with the virus replication in a suspended state, and can